LiewJunTung/SimpleNetworkWrapper/README.md

 ## Usage
 ### Get
-1. Instantiate the NetworkCallApi
+1.Instantiate the NetworkCallApi
 ```java
 NetworkCallApi callApi = NetworkCallApi.INSTANCE;
 ```

-2. Create a pojo class for Json to convert into.
+2.Create a pojo class for Json to convert into.
 ```java
 //
 public class Weather {